tblong/aws-snapshot-tool/README.md

 Additional Notes
 =========
-The user that executes the script needs the following policies: see iam.policy.sample This script is compatible with Boto, not Boto3
+The user that executes the script needs the following policies: see iam.policy.sample<br />
+This script is compatible with Boto, not Boto3<br />
-During step 14, the folder "boto-2.38.0.dist-info" may be a different version
+During step 14, the folder "boto-2.38.0.dist-info" may be a different version<br />